itmsi/web-msi-api/SERVER_DEPLOYMENT.md

 ---

 **Note**: This deployment includes only the API service.
 If you need database or Redis functionality, you'll need to configure external connections in your `.env` file or use the full docker-compose setup.
+RabbitMQ connects to external server at 103.169.73.226:5672.